Chege1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 15 Display the number of lines that contain the pattern “bin” in a file script 16 displays lines containing the pattern root and 3 lines after them script 17 displays all lines in afile that do not contain a certain pattern
+script 15 Display the number of lines that contain the pattern “bin” in a file script 16 displays lines containing the pattern root and 3 lines after them script 17 displays all lines in afile that do not contain a certain pattern script 18 displays all lines of a file starting with a letter